-Spoken Language 10 and Literary Studies 10 (4 credits) MLTST10 & MSPLG11
+English First Peoples Spoken Language 10 and English First Peoples Literary Studies 10 (4 credits) MEFSL10 & MEFLS10

-In this course students refine, clarify, and adjust their spoken communication through processes of questioning, exploring, and sampling.
-The course builds students' spoken language competencies by introducing them to varied structures, forms, and styles of oral compositions and by providing opportunities for students to individually and collaboratively study, draft and use language to create original pieces in a variety of modes.
+First Peoples oral text plays a role within the process of Reconciliation.
+In this course, students refine, clarify, and adjust their spoken communication through processes of questioning, exploring, and sampling.
+The course builds students' spoken language competencies by introducing them to varied structures, forms and styles of oral compositions and by providing opportunities for students to individually and collaboratively study, draft and use language to create original pieces in a variety of modes.
 This area of choice will also provide students with opportunities for performance, storytelling, and public speaking.

-ENGLISH 10 HONOURS See page 60 MEN--10H
+English First Peoples 10 Honours MEN--10H